nus-cs2030s/2324-s2/docs/23-generics.md

 }
 ```

-While using this method does not involve narrowing type conversion and type casting, it is a little to general -- it allows us to call `contains` in a nonsensical way, like this:
+While using this method does not involve narrowing type conversion and type casting, it is a little to general &mdash; it allows us to call `contains` in a nonsensical way, like this:
 ```Java
 String[] strArray = new String[] { "hello", "world" };
 A.contains(strArray, 123);